ConEmu/ConEmu.github.io/en/CpuIoConsumption.md

    title: ConEmuC - Console Part of ConEmu
 ---

-# High ConEmu I/O rate
+# High ConEmu I/O rate and CPU consumption

 Some process monitoring tools (Process Hacker or Anvir for example) may show high I/O rate of `ConEmuC[64].exe` and `ConEmu[64].exe` processes.